rweekly/rweekly.org/draft.md

 <details>
    <summary>
-      Expand for links to presentation slides:
+      Expand here for links to presentation slides:
    </summary>

 The following is a non-comprehensive list of useR2019 presentation slides in no